GeorgeLeePatterson/stately/docs/guide/start/why-stately.md

 Changes to your data model cascade through layers of code, each requiring manual updates.
 Poor decisions up front can escalate problems later on as your application's capabilities grow.

+> [!NOTE]
+> In more cases than I can count, I needed to build an application that a user could install themself.
+The common method was to provide a configuration file argument that users could supply a path to a local file which would change the way the application behaved.
+Over time I realized providing users with a simple UI they could run and access locally was a much better experience.
+What I needed was a framework I could leverage to cut down on the boilerplate inherent to these types of applications.
+This is just one use case where state and configuration align.
+In reality, there are countless possible.

 ## The Stately Approach

 Stately takes a different approach: **define your entities, derive everything else**.